- Courses

 Understanding Power Pick

-Power Pick — formally Kardex Power Pick Systems — software by Kardex Remstar, works as a warehouse management system (WMS) solution, built to optimize and streamline warehouse processes.
+Power Pick — formally Kardex Power Pick Systems — software by Kardex Remstar, works as a warehouse management system (WMS) solution, built to optimize and streamline warehouse processes using associated machinery.
 Workers will interact with Kardex storage units through Power Pick to fulfill requests to retrieve items from the system.
 ItemPath works as an application programming interface (API), middleware, and analytics engine between Power Pick and your enterprise resource planning system.

-This segment will discuss some of the Power Pick requirements before you can set up an integration using ItemPath, and familiarize you with some basic Power Pick terminology.
+This course page will discuss some of the Power Pick requirements before you can set up an integration using ItemPath, and familiarize you with some basic Power Pick terminology.

 Connection requirements